Cataclysm and Catalyst?

 Welcome to Turning Point!
 Our name echoes the widespread recognition that our planet, and our humanity, has arrived at a pivotal turning point in evolutionary history.
 At the center of which lies a summoning call to each of us: to nurture a vital presence that continuously regenerates our lives and enlivens the whole of life as well.

 We invite you to imagine this journal as a forum for inspired conversation around how we might best envision and care for our world—and each article, simply a means to begin a conversation.
-Conversation that calls us to see beyond our own time yet act on behalf of the love that wants to live through us, now.
+Conversation that calls us to see beyond our own time, acting on behalf of our co-evolving future with our planet and peoples.

 May we act in Beauty, act from Inspiration, act Together…

 The eyes of the future are looking back at us and they are

 praying for us to see beyond our time.

 They are kneeling with hands clasped that we